 3. DO YOUR HOMEWORK!
 We were fortunate enough that Sandy knew her business and was able to show the helpers that didn’t know the ropes.
 You’ll need a lot of helpers, a lot of tape, you’ll need to know what shape of bouquets you’re trying to make, you’ll need greenery/filler (we purchased ours locally for cheap), wire, etc. It may also be helpful to research the types of flowers you’re using, and how easy they are to deal with.
 Our roses were a piece of cake, but wiring the ranunculus was a complete nightmare, as their stems were soft and hollow like a dandelion.

 4. Don’t put yourself in a time crunch.
 The flowers took a LOT longer than I had expected.
 My mom, Jill (our coordinator/ Sandy’s daughter), Sandy & myself started on flowers early on Thursday morning.
 After hours of labor, my Mom & I ended up having to go to other appointments.
 Luckily Jill & Sandy were troopers and finished up.

 I was very pleased with the way that everything turned out.
 In my eyes, the bouquets were perfect, and hard to get rid of after the fact.
-Although we didn't follow these tutorials, here are a couple of online resources that I've found that seem similar to how we did things:

 *Photos courtesy of The Perfect Pear.